Harry Rosen: Philanthropy

-Rosen has been active in the Canadian Paraplegic Association, Corporate Fund for Breast Cancer, Cancer Care Fund, Mount Sinai Friends for Life Campaign, Ryerson University Board of Governors, George Brown Board of Governors, University of Western Ontario Board of Governors, oDesign Exchange.
-He served a three-year term as Campaign Chairman for the Canadian Cancer Society, Metropolitan Toronto.
+Rosen was active in the Canadian Paraplegic Association, Corporate Fund for Breast Cancer, Cancer Care Fund, Mount Sinai Friends for Life Campaign, Ryerson University board of governors, George Brown College board of governors, and the University of Western Ontario board of governors.
+He served a three-year term as campaign chairman for the Canadian Cancer Society, Metropolitan Toronto.

-In 2004, he served on the Mt.
-Sinai Board of Governors, Ryerson B.Com program in retailing advisory board and on the Cabinet of Major Individual Gifts for the United Way of Canada.
+In 2004, he served on the Mount Sinai Hospital board of governors, Ryerson B.Com program in retailing advisory board, and on the cabinet of Major Individual Gifts for the United Way of Canada.

 He appeared in a promotional campaign for the Centre for Addiction and Mental Health to promote services for those affected by addiction and mental health issues in the Toronto area.